About Wolverhampton City Learning Region

 The goal of the initiative is to put learning at the heart of the Wolverhampton City Learning Region which includes the City and its surrounding areas that face similar problems linked to aspiration, a skilled workforce and increasing understanding of the vital role that learning plays in economic and social development.

-The City of Wolverhampton Council has incorporated the Wolverhampton City Learning Region initiative into its Strategic Economic Plan 2018 to 2030 and it is embedded as a core work stream of the Education, Skills and Employment Board (which reports directly to the City Board), under the Working and Inclusive City theme.
+The Wolverhampton City Learning Region initiative is incorporated into the city's Strategic Economic Plan 2018 to 2030 and it is embedded as a core work stream of the Education, Skills and Employment Board (which reports directly to the City Board), under the Working and Inclusive City theme.

 Wolverhampton City Learning Region – Priorities